l-k-11235/fish-tracker/Readme.md

 # Fish Tracker

-This project provides a modular video processing pipeline for tracking fish in underwater footage captured by a fixed camera.
-It combines contour-based detection with object tracking, currently using Kalman filters.
+Fish Tracker is a modular and extensible pipeline for tracking fish in underwater videos captured by fixed cameras.
+It combines **motion-based ROI detection**, **neural detection (YOLO)**, and **object tracking** using Kalman filtering and multiple similarity metrics.

+The pipeline is implemented in Python using OpenCV and PyTorch, and is designed to be easily extended with new detectors, matchers, or trackers.

 The code is written in Python with OpenCV and is designed to be easily extended with other tracking strategies.